ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part1.md

 sys     0m0.000s
 ```

 That is a speed up of 4.63x, which is quite impressive!
-Let's try with SVE enabled to see if there is any difference.
+Next, try with SVE enabled to see if there is any difference.

 ### Testing on SVE